Max Verstappen: Retirement

 Contract Snapshot

-The market resolves to "Yes" if Max Verstappen announces his retirement from F1 before the 2028 F1 season start date, provided the retirement is intended to be effective immediately or prior to the first new season after the announcement.
-Conversely, it resolves to "No" if no such announcement occurs by the start of the 2028 F1 season.
-The market opened on March 30, 2026, and will close early if the retirement event occurs or if the 2028 F1 season begins, with sources like ESPN and Formula 1 used for verification.
+A "Yes" resolution occurs if Max Verstappen announces his retirement from F1 before the 2027 F1 season start date, with the retirement intended to be effective immediately or prior to the first new season after the announcement.
+If this condition is not met by the 2027 F1 season start date, the market resolves to "No." The market opened on March 30, 2026, and will close early if the retirement is announced or if the 2027 F1 season begins.

 Available Contracts